CLICK HERE FOR SHIPPING & DELIVERY INFO

 As your period phone-a-friends and curbers (is that a word?) of all kinds of period drama, we’re here to help - whatever your period drama may be!

-Now first things first – we don’t want to alarm you – not everyone who uses a menstrual cup will experience it getting or feeling 'stuck'.
-But if you do, know that IT HAS NOWHERE TO GO.
-Literally.
-Your vagina is not a bottomless pit – there is only so far a cup can go.
-If you feel like your cup is stuck, or you’re having trouble getting it out, it’s likely sitting too high, sitting sideways, or perhaps the suction seal this time was super strong when you inserted it.
+Now first things first – we don’t want to alarm you – not everyone who uses a menstrual cup will experience it getting or feeling 'stuck', BUT it is super common and can happen even to the most experienced cup user.
+If you are a cup or tampon user, you will likely know that your cup can't get 'lost' inside you - IT LITERALLY HAS NOWHERE TO GO.
+Your vagina is not a bottomless pit– there is only so far a cup, or a tampon, can go.

 Obvs.
 You’re going to have to reach in there at some point and you want clean hands and nails doing it.
 Our vaginas are precious!
 We don’t want to invite in any unwanted bacteria.